-This is pretty well-known territory.
-So let’s get into how bonus are calculated when your damage changes between shooting and reloading, this is extremely common for Someone like Zane with Violent Momentum.
+This is a pretty well-known territory.
+So let’s get into how bonuses are calculated when your damage changes between shooting and reloading, this is extremely common for Someone like Zane with Violent Momentum.
 The sticky damage isn’t entirely calculated on reload.
 The calculation is actually a mix of the damage on reload and your damage when taking the shot.
 For on shot Modifiers like Gun damage a weighted average of the 2 is used, for On Impact modifiers only the damage from when you reloaded is relevant.

-Fade aways crit bonus would need to be tested, however I would expect it to be affected by the weighting.
+Fade aways crit bonus would need to be tested, however, I would expect it to be affected by the weighting.
 Amp and Gun Damage are the most important modifiers here.

 The weighting is 60% to your bonus on the shot and 40% to your bonus on reload.
 For calculating this you can use:

 Weighted Gun Damage Boosts = 1 + ( Gun Damage Boosts on Shot x 0.6 ) + ( Gun Damage Boosts on Reload x 0.4 )

 I’ve used gun damage as an example, however the same can be done for any of the bonuses that apply like this.